Where is the card office located?

 Will my picture be used for anything other than my ID card?

-The video imaging system has the capability to store images to be used for purposes other than the ID card (ie. class rosters, yearbook, brochures, etc.) At the time of photographing, students will be asked to sign a waiver form indicating whether the University may reproduce the image for official University publications.
+The video imaging system has the capability to store images to be used for purposes other than the ID card (ie. class rosters, yearbook, brochures, etc.) You will be required to sign for permission if your image is used for anything other than your photo ID.

 Will I lose my meals, flex or Rock Dollar balances if my card is lost or stolen?